agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 }
 ```

-Lets test this endpoint, remeber you need to rebuild the code to apply the changes.
+Let's test this endpoint; remember you need to rebuild the code to apply the changes.

 ```bash
 curl -X GET -H "Authorization: Bearer YOUR_JWT_TOKEN" http://127.0.0.1:8000/logout
 ```

+## Middleware

-New lets create a middleware.
+Now let's create a middleware.

 ```bash
 mkdir ~/fiber-jwt-auth/middleware